deepakray184/Sentinel-Playbooks/README.md

 # AS-TI-IP-Watchlist
 Author: Deepak Kumar Ray

-For any technical questions, please contact me on (Twitter - @roydeepakku, Linkedln- https://www.linkedin.com/in/deepak2/)
+For any technical questions, please contact me on [Twitter]([@roydeepakku](https://twitter.com/roydeepakku) or [Linkedln](https://www.linkedin.com/in/deepak2/).

 This Playbook is created to automatically fetch IP from the sites mentioned [here](https://github.com/Bert-JanP/Open-Source-Threat-Intel-Feeds) and Update Into the Sentinel Watchlist.
-Please note that there is a watchlist limitation of 10 million active [Items](https://learn.microsoft.com/en-us/azure/sentinel/sentinel-service-limits#watchlist-limits).
+Please note that there is a watchlist limitation of 10 million active [Items](https://learn.microsoft.com/en-us/azure/sentinel/sentinel-service-limits#watchlist-limits) so you need to delete Old IOC when it crosses the limit.

 ## Requirements